Please note: (12/3/2013)

 are configured in the room.

-The room is large enough (when completely
+The main room is large enough to accommodate five

-arranged perpendicularly to the other four.
+row and arranged perpendicularly to the other four.

 V-shapes, which allows for less glare due to